How much do you know about your carpets? Commercial Cleaning in Tucson has compiled a list.

 FYI: Commercial Cleaning uses carpet cleaning products that are completely safe for you, your children, and your pets.

 Carpet Fact #11

-In the Middle Ages people would cover their floors with a rush.
+In the Middle Ages, people would cover their floors with rushes.
 Rushes acted like disposable carpets.
 If the rush got dirty it was thrown away.
-Today, carpets are more permanent and more often than not standard vacuums miss a large percentage of the dirt and germs that live in carpet fibers.
+Today, carpets are more permanent, and more often than not standard vacuums miss a large percentage of the dirt and germs that live in carpet fibers.